-Classical Guitar Reach
+Classical Guitar Reach Foundation -

-Art Guitar Fest & Competition 2023
+Art Guitar Fest Kolkata 2024

 PERFORMANCES BY

-Delhi School of Music
+The Calcutta School of Music

 Workshops, lectures and masterclasses